Sparks29032/GoogleMinesweeperSolver/README.md

+#Google Minesweeper
-To run this code, open google minesweeper, and choose a difficulty level.
+To run this code, open Google minesweeper, and choose a difficulty level.

 At the top of the PlayGame class, change the variabes a and b to match the size of the board given the difficulty level you've selected.